Minimal models for $g-2$ and dark matter confront asymptotic safety: Phenomenology

 \paragraph{Model $\boldsymbol{M_1}$}

 We present in \reffig{fig:model1Dm} the summary of experimental constraints for $M_1$, in the plane of fermion mass parameters ($m_F$, $m_E$), for fixed values of the scalar mass $m_S$.
 To roughly account for the LEP II limits, we apply a default hard cut on the mass of new charged particles, $m_E,m_F> 100\gev$.
-The parameter space allowed at $2\,\sigma$ by the BNL measurement of $\deltagmtwomu$ is shown as a red band.
-The gray shading indicates the 95\%~C.L. exclusion bound from the recent measurement of $\textrm{BR}(h\to\mu^+\mu^-)$, cf.~\refeq{eq:hmumu}, which proves to be a very strong constraint for models in which \gmtwo\ is chirally enhanced.
+The parameter space allowed at $2\,\sigma$ by the Fermilab+BNL~combination measurement of $\deltagmtwomu$ is shown as a red band.
+The gray shading indicates the 95\%~C.L. exclusion bound from the $h\to\mu^+\mu^-$ signal strength, cf.~\refeq{eq:hmumu}, which proves to be a very strong constraint for models in which \gmtwo\ is chirally enhanced.

 The only possible DM candidate is in this case the neutral scalar singlet $S$, as the mixing between $E$ and $F$ given in \refeq{physmas} splits the masses of the electroweak doublet making the charged component lighter than the neutral one.
 The part of the parameter space not featuring a scalar DM candidate is marked as a striped light-blue shading.
-Two viable strongly hierarchical mass spectra emerge in \reffig{fig:model1Dm}: $m_S\lesssim m_E\ll m_F$, and $m_S\lesssim m_F\ll m_E$, where $m_S$ is bounded to the range $\sim 100-850\gev$, beyond which it becomes impossible to satisfy the \gmtwo\ constraint while at the same time remain consistent with the measured value of the $h\to \mu^+ \mu^-$ branching ratio.
+Two viable strongly hierarchical mass spectra emerge in \reffig{fig:model1Dm}: $m_S\lesssim m_E\ll m_F$, and $m_S\lesssim m_F\ll m_E$, where $m_S$ is bounded to the range $\sim 100-800\gev$, beyond which it becomes impossible to satisfy the \gmtwo\ constraint while at the same time remaining consistent with the measured value of the $h\to \mu^+ \mu^-$ signal strength.